 7. Gone With the Wind by Margaret Mitchell

-The same aunt and uncle gave this book to me when I turned 11 (so, like, three weeks after they gave me A Tree Grows in Brooklyn) and though the size was daunting and the sophistication of the story went over my head at 11, I loved the epic scope, the historical details, how well fact and fiction were blended in, and Scarlett O'Hara is not a character one forgets about.
-I re-read it every few years and every time, I find something new to appreciate.
-To think that it took Margaret Mitchell a decade to write the book.
+The same aunt and uncle gave this book to me when I turned 11 (so, like, three weeks after they gave me A Tree Grows in Brooklyn) and though the size was daunting and the sophistication of the story went over my head at 11, I remember loving the epic scope, the historical details, and Scarlett O’Hara is not a character your forget, despite her deep faults.
+This book is deeply problematic and racist, but it did not affect me.

 6. Not Quite a Husband by Sherry Thomas

 I’ve read far too much historical romance.
 If I was to choose a favorite, it would be this one because it’s stayed with me the longest.
 I can recall vague details of other romances I still own, but Not Quite a Husband–all the details and characters flood back.
 I love Sherry Thomas’ books (I’ve read everything she’s written).
 This book takes several romance tropes and throws them on their heads.
 It’s a late Victorian setting, but only part of the story takes place in England; the rest takes place in what we call Pakistan.
 Briony is a doctor (yes, a female doctor); Leo is a mathematician.
 Briony is the one with the deep issues.
 The characters have a hurtful past that needs to be dealt with in order for them to move forward.